Johann Sebastian Bach.

-At the bottom of the international pages in Chinese, Russian and Ukraine, and more you can check, how your picture and a short vita would look like, if you help translate into a perfect version of your mother language: Click here, next scroll down.
-Or click here and meet the complete team.
+At the bottom of the international pages in Chinese, Russian and Ukraine, and more, you can check, how your picture and a short vita will look like, after you helped to translate this section into a perfect version of your mother language: Click here ... next scroll down.
+Or, click here and meet the complete team.

 Hi and thank you for your great help and support ...

 No number ... don't translate ...
 I Address Folks, That Came Here Accidentally

 Thank you for your visit (... does not apply for folks, which whom we already have contact), and we hope you had fun so far.
-If you feel you are not able to help with the translation but want to support us anyhow, maybe you might convince your professor or teacher to help with a volunteer (... via the university's or school's dashboard), who would help to translate these two pages for us in a quality, which Johann Sebastian Bach would have loved?
+If you feel you are not able to help with the translation, but want to support us anyhow, maybe you might convince your professor or teacher to search and help with a volunteer (... via the university's or the school's dashboard), who would help to translate these two pages for us in a quality, which Johann Sebastian Bach would have loved?
 Thank you for that, too.

 Renate and Peter on our maybe future common Johann Sebastian Bach mission.